 Family Caregivers Network: This Victoria-based organization has a full schedule of either webinar or tele-learning sessions for BC residents on topics of interest to family members who care for relatives who are ill, aging or who have a disability.
 Some recent topics include, Empathy: A Key Skill for Family Caregivers, The Reluctant Caregiver and Self-Nurturing for Family Caregivers.
 The webinars are facilitated through the national organization The Caregiver’s Network.

 Toll free Family Caregiver Help Line: 1.877.520.3267 We are available – Fri: 8:30am — 4:00pm

 Family Services of Greater Vancouver: Provides affordable family councelling services to Burnaby families.
 The program is designed to ensure that everyone who needs counselling, gets counselling.
 Fees for service are charged on a sliding scale based on household income.
-For those who don’t qualify for subsidy, fees are set between $75 – $125 per session.
-Waitlist is 3 – 4 months.
+You may be put on a wait list.

 Family Support Institute (FSI): Directed by families, the Family Support Institute works to bring families together to share their expertise, joys and challenges and the special understanding of having a son, daughter or family member with a disability.
 Support is available by phone, at community events or at workshops.
 Click on the Resources link to subscribe to information newsletters and bulletins.

 familyWORKs: familyWORKs is a support group for families who are working toward employment with a family member who has a disability.
 They meet monthly throughout the school year.
 Guest speakers from various employment , education and support services are often at the meetings.
 Click on the Chapters tab to find out about near by groups. familyWORKS is a project of FSI.